microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 These are the basic steps to add voice command functionality and integrate Cortana with your app using speech or keyboard input:

-1. Create a Voice Command Definition (VCD) file.
-This is an XML document that defines all the spoken commands that the user can say to initiate actions or invoke commands when activating your app.
-[VCD elements and attributes v1.2](https://msdn.microsoft.com/library/windows/apps/dn706593).
+1. **Create a Voice Command Definition (VCD) file and register it when the app is launched.** The VCD file is an XML document that defines all the spoken commands that the user can say to initiate actions or invoke commands when activating your app.
+For more information, see [VCD elements and attributes v1.2](https://msdn.microsoft.com/library/windows/apps/dn706593).
-2. Register the command sets in the VCD file when the app is launched.
-3. Handle the activation-by-voice-command.
+2. **Handle the activation-by-voice command.** You may want to handle launch differently depending on the method by which a user launched your app.

 ## The Code